mondain-dev/rIMing/README.md

 Alternatively, one may modify the `config.json` to provide the locations of the source fonts.

-To run the script, use the following command line
+Running the script

 ```
-fontforge -script recombine.py
+python recombine.py
 ```

-which will generate the result font file `rIMing.ttf` as specified by the `config.json`.
+will generate the result font file `rIMing.ttf` as specified by the `config.json`.